Stock Images – Best Practice Guide

 Learn Which Platforms Benefit From Stock Imagery

-Websites: asides from being much more cost-effective than hiring the services of a professional photographer, stock imagery allows website owners to add interest to various areas of their site, including homepage banners, blog posts, and carousel imagery.
+- Websites: Aside from being much more cost-effective than hiring the services of a professional photographer, stock imagery allows website owners to add interest to various areas of their site, including homepage banners, blog posts, and carousel imagery.
 These images can also be used on social channels to brighten up posts.